Introduction to Difficult Conversations

 “Body Talk helped me turn a conversation I’d been dreading into a turning point for my team.
 The structure and techniques gave me the confidence to stay calm, composed, and clear.”

-Senior Manager, Global Pharmaceutical CompanyAbout the training
+Senior Manager, Global Pharmaceutical CompanyAn overview of your difficult conversations training course

 Every leader, manager, and professional faces moments when the message is hard to deliver.
-It might be a performance review, a restructuring announcement, or a conversation that carries real emotional weight.
+It might be a performance issue, a restructuring announcement, or a conversation that carries real emotional weight.
 These moments test your composure and define your credibility.

-Our Difficult Conversations Training gives you the mindset, tools, and language to manage high-stakes communication calmly and effectively.
-You’ll learn a simple, science-backed approach to stay composed, listen with empathy, and guide others through even the most challenging discussions, including how to deliver bad news with confidence and care.
+You’ll learn a simple, science-backed approach to stay composed, listen with empathy, and guide others through even the most challenging discussions – including how to deliver bad news with confidence and care.

 Do any of these sound familiar?